antononcube/RakuForPrediction-blog/Articles/Dont-use-FEN-to-chess-with-LLMs.md

 A few leftover comments:

 - The chess plotting functionalities of ["JavaScript::D3" were developed 11 months ago](https://github.com/antononcube/Raku-JavaScript-D3/commits/main/lib/JavaScript/D3/Chess.rakumod).
+  - A newer package (published less than a week ago) is similar mission is [Graphviz::DOT::Chessboard](https://github.com/antononcube/Raku-Graphviz-DOT-Chessboard), [AAp6].
 - Some of my friends and coworkers have mentioned more than a few times that I am suspiciously weak and playing chess.
     - Yeah, sure, but I can program the [Alpha-Beta algorithm](https://en.wikipedia.org/wiki/Alpha–beta_pruning).
         - And have done so a few times.
         - Coming to Raku soon...
-- Facilitating and experimenting with different styles for plotting of the chess positions is/was both interesting and time consuming.
+- Facilitating and experimenting with different styles for plotting of the chess positions is/was both interesting and time-consuming.
     - Almost any element of the chess position plotting is tunable.

 -----